authoritydmc/UploadImage/README.md

 # Upload.php

-Please Allow Directory to read write and excute Permission to /images directory
+Please Allow /images Directory to read write and execute Permission

 for test case if fopen permission denied occur